Showscan: History

 Trumbull first came to the public's attention for his work on the groundbreaking special effects in movies such as 2001: A Space Odyssey and The Andromeda Strain.
 He also directed 1972's Silent Running.

 Trumbull developed the Showscan film process in the late 1970s and early 1980s when he became interested in increasing the fidelity or definition of movies.
 Similar to the quality issues addressed later by high-definition television, the visual fidelity of movies was limited by the medium.
 When projected onto a large screen, the grain of 35 mm film stock is often quite visible, reducing the quality of the displayed image.
 The problem is further exacerbated by the larger grain in fast film stock often used to capture high-speed action.
 Trumbull chose 70 mm film for his new process, to provide higher resolution.

 He also did research into frame rate, running a series of tests with 35 mm stock filmed and projected at various speeds, shown to audiences who were instrumented to biometrically test their responses.
 By measuring their EEG, he found that as the frame rate increased, so did the viewer's emotional reaction.
-The test subjects' brainwave activity peaked around 60 fps, and they decided to go with that as the norm.
+The test subjects' brainwave activity peaked around 60 fps, and he decided to go with that as the norm.

 Trumbull theorized that although viewers see smooth motion from film displayed at 24 frames per second, the standard for decades, they are subconsciously aware of the flicker, which reduces the film's emotional impact.
 Increasing the projection speed decreases the flicker.